 Once this happens, they need to click on it.
 The owner field becomes a drop-down selector from which they can choose one of the existing vendors.
-The administrator needs to select a new owner and save the changes by selecting Update product:
+Next, the administrator needs to select a new owner and save the changes by selecting Update product:

 After this, the selected vendor will become the new owner of the product and will be able to access its details in their own Vendor area, whereas the previous owner will lose access to the product.

-If any existing orders contain this product when the product owner is changed, the new owner will not be able to access these orders.
+If any existing orders contain this product when the product owner is changed, the new owner will not have permission to access these orders.
 You will see a warning like this:

 Sorting the Products by the Vendor

-The store administrator supervising the product catalog can sort the products in the product list (Catalog > Products) by the vendor.
+The store administrator supervising the product catalog can sort the product list (Catalog > Products) by the vendor.
 To do so, they need to click on the Vendor header of the product list table: